Andrew Thorp

 were refreshing.
 I no longer feel this way

-Now, I feel like every time I encounter an opinionated decision in Golang's
+Nowadays when I encounter an opinionated decision in Golang's design or

-design or prescriptive style I disagree with it.
+prescriptive style, I disagree with it.
 Not just "I don't like this"

 so much as "I don't understand how this could be a positive choice".
 The

-perfect example of this is actually a part of the Go Official Style™ [1]:
+example of this I want to talk about is actually a part of the

-Initialisms are, by standard, consistently cased.
+Initialisms are, by Go's standard, consistently cased.
 So if you have a VOIP ID or

-Target Group ARN they want you to write it VOIPID and TargetGroupARN instead of
+Target Group ARN you may write them as VOIPID and TargetGroupARN instead of

 VoipID TargetGroupArn.
 This degrades the readability of the variables and the